davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

   class itself is instantiated.

 visibility ("``visibility_type``")
-  ``visibility`` function attribute
-  This attribute affects the linkage of the declaration to which it is attached.
+  ``visibility`` function attributeThis attribute affects the linkage of the declaration to which it is attached.
   There are four supported ``visibility_type`` values: default, hidden, protected or internal visibility.